alanta/Kontent.Statiq/README.md

 * Run the pipeline `dotnet run`

-You should now see that for every Article in the Kontent site there's an html file in the `\output` folder.
+You should now see that for every Article in the Kontent site there's an html file in the `\output\article` folder.

 This is a very basic pipeline and gives you everything you need to get started with content served from a Kontent project.
 But Kontent has more advanced features and some nice extras that you can leverage to get better integration and more robust code.